 America's News from NewsBank provides diverse source types, which include printed and online newspapers, blogs, journals, newswires, broadcast transcripts and videos - all in one easy-to-search database.
 Each source provides unique coverage, including companies, politics, sports, industries, cultural activities, and people in the community.

 CQ Researcher explores a single "hot" issue each week, ranging from social and teen issues to environment, health, education, and science.
 Forty-four reports produced each year, including four expanded reports.
 Includes charts, graphs and sidebar articles.

-Issues and Controversies offers a wealth of current topics research information, including pro/con discussions of hot issues, newspaper editorials, numerical snapshots of key topics, photos and graphics, and selected historical source documents.
+Issues & Controversies offers a wealth of current topics research information, including pro/con discussions of hot issues, newspaper editorials, numerical snapshots of key topics, photos and graphics, and selected historical source documents.

 Opposing Viewpoints searches viewpoint articles, contextual topic overviews, government and organizational statistics, court cases, profiles of government agencies and special interest groups, newspaper and magazine articles and more concerning social issues.

 - Subject Specific Databases